Skin Aging and Red Light Therapy

 Surgery

-Cosmetic surgery can be expensive and involve risk.
-Surgery can also have negative outcomes that decrease the overall appearance of your skin or create an unnatural appearance.
-The best way to reduce the potential of negative cosmetic surgery effects is to consult with a surgeon who has experience and a proven track record.
-These cosmetic surgeons, however, are typically more expensive due to the better quality of work that they provide.
+Cosmetic surgery can be effective but is invasive, expensive, and carries risk.
+Surgery can also have negative outcomes that worsen appearance or create an unnatural look.
+The best way to reduce the risk of poor results is to work with a highly experienced, board-certified cosmetic surgeon—but these providers are typically more expensive.

 Injections